Titanic Engineers' Memorial: History

 Joseph Bell was the Chief Engineer Officer on the RMS Titanic.
 His staff consisted of 24 engineers, 6 electrical engineers, two boilermakers, a plumber and a clerk.
 None survived the sinking.

 The monument was originally erected with funding from worldwide donations.
 It was designed and built by Whitehead and Son of the Imperial Works, Kennington Oval in London.
 Ferdinand Victor Blundstone was the sculptor.
 It is officially a Grade II listed building.
 It features a bronze statue of Nike, the Greek Winged Goddess of Victory, created by Trieste-born sculptor Romeo Rathmann, and carvings which represent the engineer officers of the ship, who died in the disaster.
+The stone of the monument is Kemnay Granite.

-On a sunny afternoon on 22 April 1914, 100,000 people gathered in Andrews Park, Southampton to witness the unveiling of the memorial to the engineers who had lost their lives on the Titanic two years earlier.
+On a sunny afternoon on 22 April 1914, 100,000 people gathered in Andrews Park, Southampton to witness the unveiling of the memorial to the engineers who had died on the Titanic two years earlier.
 The bronze and granite structure was draped in the Union flag.
 Unveiling the statue, Sir Archibald Denny said:

 "By the manner of their deaths [the engineers] carried out one of the finest traditions of our race."

 "They must have known that pumping could do no more than delay the final catastrophe, yet they stuck pluckily to their duty."

 "Driven back from boiler-room to boiler-room, fighting for every inch of draught to give time for the launching of the boats, not one of those brave officers was saved."

 The monument bears the following inscription:

 The monument was restored in 2010 in a joint venture between Southampton City Council and TV production company Twenty Twenty Television.
 Almost opposite the main memorial, on the corner of Cumberland Place and London Road, is the Titanic Musicians' Memorial to Wallace Hartley and the other musicians who played on the Titanic.